selim-karaduman/trec-covid-IR/README.md

 * Notes:
     * TfIdf and BM25 are implemented using scipy
-    * SVD is implemented using sklearn's truncatedSVD
+    * SVD is implemented using sklearn's TruncatedSVD
     * Re-ranking is implemented using sentence-transformers library

 ***

 ### Requirements:
+* pandas >= 0.25.1
 * scipy >= 1.4.1
 * numpy >= 1.17.2
 * scikit-learn >= 0.21.3